 Skip the Stocking Stuffers

 Stocking stuffers are a tradition that goes back many generations.
-Personally, I stopped doing them years ago.
+Personally, I stopped doing them years ago as a way to start saving more money.
+Even if I’m only saving a little money overall.

-I find that you tend to spend a lot of money on tiny little gifts that don’t really matter to the person on the receiving end.
+I find that when it comes to stocking stuffers, you tend to spend a lot of money on tiny little gifts that don’t really matter to the person on the receiving end.

 Yes, it might be cute and it may be thoughtful but most likely it will get tossed, regifted, or thrown in the back of a closet and never used.